15 Bean Soup with Pancetta and Basil

 • fresh cracked pepper to taste

-• shavings of pecorino cheese
+• shavings of pecorino or parmesan cheese

 Instructions